AndresNamm/study/statistics/random_variables.md

 ### **HOW DO WE GET A SAMPLE**

-+ A sample is a collection of **experiment results**, **events** or **X**.
++ A sample is a collection of **experiment results**, **events** or **X**'s.
 + From this sample, based on the X values we get, we can derive some estimate (Usually a Mean or STD)
-+ This means for a specific distribution, a collection of X. is a sample and sample size is the count of X.
++ This means for a specific distribution, a collection of X results is a sample and sample size is the count of X results.

 #### **BERNOULLI DISTRIBUTION**

+**PS** - _Using words experiment/trial here interchangeably._

-For Bernoulli distributon
+If we look a the data Bernoulli distributon

-+ The bernoulli experiment has 2 opposing results.
++ The bernoulli experiment has 2 potential opposing results.
-+ Experiment outcome is whethere something happened or something did not happen - **EX** coin flip.
++ Trial outcome is whethere something happened or something did not happen - **example** coin flip.
-+ The experiment outcome is mapped to X to range 0..1 -
++ The experiment outcome is mapped to X to values [0,1] -
 + a sample is collection of multiple experiments, events, X.

-**Sample example**
+**An example of a sample**

 ~~~python
 [1,1,0,1,0,0,1]=['x1','x2','x3','x4','x5','x6','x7']